Tatsuma Ito: 2010

-2011
+2011: Grand Slam debut

 In April, Ito claimed his third challenger title in Recife after Tiago Fernandes withdrew before the finals, and he entered world's top 150 for the first time, climbing to no.133.
 The next month, he reached the Busan Challenger final.
 He defeated top seed Lu Yen-hsun in semifinal, but lost to Dudi Sela with three sets.

 In American hard court season, Ito recorded his first ATP main draw win in Atlanta, winning over Michael Berrer in the first round.
 He fell in the second round to eighth seed Somdev Devvarman.
-He made his debut in Grand Slam tournament at 2011 US Open, losing to 25th seed Feliciano López in the first round.
+He made his debut at a Grand Slam tournament at the 2011 US Open, losing to 25th seed Feliciano López in the first round.
 He took part in the Japan Open, and defeat Dudi Sela with three sets to proceed to the second round before losing to Australian Bernard Tomic.
 At the end of season, he successfully defended his title in Toyota where he beat Sebastian Rieschick in the final.

-2012
+2012: Olympics participation, top 60

 Ito qualified for the Brisbane International, and got through the opening round against Benjamin Mitchell in straight sets.
 He received wildcard for 2012 Australian Open, and advanced to second round of the major tournaments for the first time, beating Italian Potito Starace with four sets.
 He was beaten by Nicolas Mahut in the next round.
 In March, Ito broke him into the top 100 for the first time, winning the Kyoto Challenger title by beating Malek Jaziri in final.

 In spring clay court season, Ito reached the second round in Houston, winning over fellow Japanese Go Soeda.
 He was defeated by eventual champion Juan Mónaco.
 He faced world no.4 Andy Murray in the 2012 French Open first round, losing in straight sets.
 In grass court season, Ito reached the round two in Queen's Club, and made his first ATP quarterfinal in the UNICEF Open.
 He knocked out third seed Jürgen Melzer on the way, but he eventually lost to Benoît Paire in straight sets.
 He suffered a first-round loss to Łukasz Kubot in 2012 Wimbledon Championships.

 Ito represented Japan at his maiden Olympics in London 2012.
 He competed in the singles competition, but fell in the first round to Milos Raonic of Canada in straight sets.
 In 2012 US Open, he lost to Matthew Ebden in opening round.
 Ito participated in the Japan Open with wildcard, and upset world no.12 Nicolás Almagro in first round.
 He lost in the second round to Dmitry Tursunov.
-He reached quarterfinal in the Kremlin Cup to mark his career-high ranking world no.60, beating Roberto Bautista Agut and Konstantin Kravchuk.
+He reached quarterfinal in the Kremlin Cup to mark his career-high ranking world No.60, beating Roberto Bautista Agut and Konstantin Kravchuk.
 He lost to eventual champion Andreas Seppi.